Shopify/shopify_app/docs/Upgrading.md

   * Alternatively, you can your modify your `Gemfile` to use local locally checked out gems with the the [`path` option](https://bundler.io/man/gemfile.5.html).

 Note that if you make changes to a gem, you will need to restart the app for the changes to be applied.

-## Common Errors

-### `redirect_uri is not whitelisted`

-* Ensure you have set the `HOST` environment variable to match your host's URL, e.g. `http://localhost:3000` or `https://my-host-name.trycloudflare.com`.
-* Update the app's URL and whitelisted URLs in App Setup on https://partners.shopify.com

-### `This app can’t load due to an issue with browser cookies`

-This can be caused by an infinite redirect due to a coding error.
-To investigate the cause, you can add a breakpoint or logging to the `rescue` clause of `ShopifyApp::CallbackController`.

 ## Upgrading to `v20.2.0`